Easter Training School

-Due to Coronavirus the Royal Economic Society has had to reschedule the Easter School - we will be holding the 30th residential Easter School from 14-16 September 2020 at the University of Essex's Colchester campus.
+Due to COVID-19 the Royal Economic Society has rescheduled the 2020 Easter School.
+The 30th residential Easter School will take place from 14-16 September 2020 at the University of Essex's Colchester campus.

 Our annual training school, supported by the ESRC, provides advanced training to enhance the understanding of current economic issues.
 This year the school will explore the economics of media: political influence on the media, media bias, political accountability, advertising, social media and the impacts of entertainment media.